Peter Jenniskens, Ph.D.

 Curriculum vitae

-Astronomer Dr. Peter Jenniskens is a Research Scientist with the Carl Sagan Center at the SETI Institute and works on mission projects at NASA/Ames Research Center in Moffett Field, California, and on research topics that relate to interstellar and interplanetary matter.
-He is an expert on meteor showers.
+Astronomer Dr. Peter Jenniskens [Portrait (3.2 Mbyte)] is a Research Scientist with the Carl Sagan Center at the SETI Institute and works on mission projects at NASA/Ames Research Center in Moffett Field, California, and on research topics that relate to interstellar and interplanetary matter.

 Research Interests:

 List of Publications.
-He is author of the book Meteor Showers and their Parent Comets, a comprehensive overview of the field of meteor astronomy published by Cambridge University Press in 2006.
+He is author of the book Meteor Showers and their Parent Comets, a comprehensive (790 page) and richly illustrated overview of the field of meteor astronomy for both amateur and professional astronomers, published by Cambridge University Press in 2006.
+A paperback re-print was issued in 2008.

 Associations:

-Peter Jenniskens is a member of the IAU Commission 22 (chair of the Task Group on Meteor Shower Nomenclature, and former chair of the professional-amateur cooperation working group) and the IAU Commission 15 (former secretary).
+Peter Jenniskens is chair of the Task Group on Meteor Shower Nomenclature of the International Astronomical Union's (Commission 22), former chair of the professional-amateur cooperation working group (1997-2006), and a former secretary of IAU Commission 15.
 He is member of the American Astronomical Society (Division of Planetary Science).
 He has organized special sessions for meetings of COSPAR, the AGU, and the EGS, and was (co-) editor of special issues of the journals Meteoritics and Planetary Science, Advances in Space Research, and Earth Moon and Planets.

 2004 - present: Artificial meteors